Contact Group on Belarus

 The Congress, as an active member of the Contact Group, implements activities aimed at promoting democratic values in line with the principles of the European Charter of Local Self-Government.
 A specific focus is placed on the key role of local authorities to promote and uphold human rights, and engage with women, youth, and under-represented groups.

-The Congress has been entrusted to implement activities in 2024–2025 focusing on political support to the Belarusian democratic forces and on the provision of capacity development and expertise to support the preparation of reforms and related legislation on local democracy, good governance and decentralisation of power, based on the principles enshrined in the European Charter of Local Self-Government.
+As of 2024, the Congress has implemented activities focusing on political support to the Belarusian democratic forces and on the provision of capacity development and expertise to guide the preparation of reforms and related legislation on local self-government and multilevel governance, based on the European Charter of Local Self-Government (which has been translated in Belarusian) and the 12 Principles of Good Democratic Governance.

 In January 2024, Congress members attended the Helsinki Dialogue, and in March 2024, the leader of the Belarusian democratic forces Sviatlana Tsikhanouskaya addressed the Congress at its 46th plenary session.

-In late 2024, Congress experts reviewed the “Local Self-Government Concept for a New Belarus” prepared by the Belarusian democratic forces and organised a series of online workshops to discuss about concepts and principles of local self-government, dimensions of decentralisation, and transition stages toward a free and democratic Belarus.
+In late 2024, Congress experts reviewed the “Local Self-Government Concept for a New Belarus” prepared by the Belarusian democratic forces and organised a series of online workshops to discuss about concepts and principles of local self-government, dimensions of decentralisation, and transition stages towards a free and democratic Belarus.
+A second series of webinars was conducted in December 2025 to delve into models of local self-government, good democratic governance, and democratic participation.

 Commissioner for Human Rights